 Depart on either the 8am (summer only) or 9am water taxi service to Ship Cove.

-From Ship Cove, ride up a steep climb to the Ship Cove Platform.
+From Ship Cove, it's a gentle climb to the Ship Cove Platform.
 Here you will be rewarded for your efforts with wonderful views (on a good day) across Motuara Island and its small neighbour Hippa Island with the North Island often visable beyond.
 To the south you can see Resolution Bay below and beyond.
 Depart the Ship Cove platform and wind your way downwards into Resolution Bay.
 This section of the track passes through initially native forest and then regenerating forest typified by more scrubby native trees such as manuka and kanuka.

 The track winds just above Resolution Bay and starts a gentle but steady ascent towards the Tawa Bay Saddle through mainly regenerating forest.
 The sight of seating as you pass through the saddle with a view to Endeavour Inlet and beyond is a welcome sight.
 Rest here to enjoy the vistas for a while and enjoy your lunch.